Ann Sychterz

 Education

-- B.A.Sc, Civil and Environmental Engineering, University of Waterloo, Canada, 2012
+- B.A.Sc., Civil and Environmental Engineering, University of Waterloo, Canada, 2012.

 Biography

-Ann Sychterz(SICK-tesh) obtained her PhD in 2018 from the Swiss Federal Institute of Technology Lausanne (EPFL) addressing the novel use of control algorithms, statistical diagnostic tools, and real-time feedback on a full-scale tensegrity structure to enable smooth deployability, damage detection, adaptation, and learning.
+Ann Sychterz (SICK-tesh) obtained her PhD in 2018 from the Swiss Federal Institute of Technology Lausanne (EPFL) addressing the novel use of control algorithms, statistical diagnostic tools, and real-time feedback on a full-scale tensegrity structure to enable smooth deployability, damage detection, adaptation, and learning.
 During her masters of applied science obtained in 2014 at the University of Waterloo, she built full-scale aluminum pedestrian bridges for vibration characterization and control.
 She completed a postdoctoral position at the University of Michigan on actuator optimization of adaptive origami structures.
-With her team at SMARTI lab at the University of Illinois, they harness geometrically nonlinear systems, such as tensegrity structures and origami, for adaptive civil infrastructure.
-She is a faculty fellow of the National Center for Supercomputing Applications and a faculty affiliate of the Beckman Institute for Advanced Science and Technology in the Autonomous Materials Systems group.
-She is an active member of the Association for Shell and Spatial Structures (IASS) in working group 15: Structural Morphology.
+With her team at Sychterz Modular Adaptive Resilient Transformable Infrastructure (SMARTI) lab at the University of Illinois Urbana-Champaign, they harness geometrically nonlinear systems, such as tensegrity structures and origami, for adaptive civil infrastructure.
+She is a faculty affiliate with Mechanical Science and Engineering, faculty fellow of the National Center for Supercomputing Applications and a faculty affiliate of the Beckman Institute for Advanced Science and Technology in the Autonomous Materials Systems group.

 Academic Positions

-- Faculty Fellow, ORMIR, Gies College of Business, 08/2021 - Present
+- Faculty Fellow, ORMIR, Gies College of Business, University of Illinois Urbana-Champaign, 08/2021 - 07/2022

 Teaching Statement